ccmelvin/ccmelvin/README.md

 ### 🌲 Fun Fact

-I love exploring the North Carolina mountains year-round, with fall being my absolute favorite season for hiking and soaking in the vibrant colors.
-When I’m not outdoors, I’m a hardcore Formula 1 fan proudly Brazilian and forever inspired by Ayrton Senna.
+Outside of work, I'm either exploring the beautiful NC mountains (fall hiking is my absolute favorite!) or cheering on my F1 drivers.
+As a proud Brazilian, Ayrton Senna remains my ultimate inspiration both on and off the track.